BA, English Language and Literature, Trinity College, Oxford

 Apart from your teaching role, what else do you get involved with at the school?

-Over the past year I have tried my hand at Outdoor Work (more success with cutting brambles and making broomsticks than with gardening or the sheep), drama (the Parents’ Day production of ‘Elegy for Angels, Punks and Raging Queens), JAW debates, the Harvard Research Group, as well as the less-than-voluntary supervision of the student-led ‘Lord of the Rings Appreciation club’.
+Over the past six years I have tried my hand at Outdoor Work (more success with cutting brambles and making broomsticks than with gardening or the sheep), drama (the Parents’ Day production of ‘Elegy for Angels, Punks and Raging Queens), JAW debates, the Harvard Research Group, as well as the less-than-voluntary supervision of the student-led ‘Lord of the Rings Appreciation club’.